 - Promote a strong fiscal environment for solar, including maintaining support for solar incentive programs over the long-term, and promoting effective implementation of the declining block incentive programs, and clarifying questions around applicability of state and county sales tax.

-- Through participation in the Reforming the Energy Vision docket and other arenas as appropriate, promote solar friendly policies in any future regulatory construct.
+- Through participation in the Reforming the Energy Vision (see below) docket and other arenas as appropriate, promote solar friendly policies in any future regulatory construct.

 Ensure efficient implementation of net metering policies, including addressing net metering caps.